mohammadalihumayun/spatial_AE/README.md

 ## Experiments for evaluation

-The code loads audio files with corresponding filenames and sample rates using scipy and extracts their spectral features using librosa.
+The code loads audio files with corresponding filenames and sample rates, and extracts their spectral features.
-The dataset is then segregated into unlabaled set for unsupervised AE training and the labeled set for  supervised KWS evaluation.
+The features are then segregated into unlabaled set for unsupervised AE training and the labeled set for  supervised KWS evaluation.
-The mean anchor vector and corresponding postion scalars are computed using cosine distances in features space using scipy.
+The mean anchor vector and corresponding postion scalars are computed using cosine distances in the features space.
-The deeplearning models are implemented in tensorflow.kers and are imported as modules from `dlmodels.py` file.
+The deeplearning models are imported as modules from `dlmodels.py` file.
-Training and evaluation of the proposed as well as benchmark model are repeated for the selected number of iterations over randomly sampled different training and test sets.
+Training and evaluation of the proposed as well as benchmark model are repeated for the selected number of iterations over randomly sampled, different training and test sets.
-The simulations results are saved as follows in the results directory:
+The simulation results are saved as follows, in the results directory:
 * AE representation for KWS train/test sets as `ae_representation.npy`
 * MFCC features for KWS train/test sets as `MFCC_features.npy`
 * Classification scores as csv file named `results.csv`